dabreegster/route_snapper/route-snapper/pkg/README.md

 - `no-new-route`: The user started drawing a route, but cancelled or otherwise didn't produce any valid result

+Note `activate` isn't fired if you manually call `start()` or `editExisting()`, only when the button is pressed.
+These details are subject to change before the next major version.

 ### API

 There are a few methods on the `RouteSnapper` object you can call: